Does Basil Come Back Every Year

 Basil is an annual herb, which means it completes its lifecycle in one growing season and does not come back every year.
 However, in some regions with mild winters, basil may reseed itself and grow again the following year as a self-seeding annual.

+It is also possible to extend the lifespan of a basil plant by taking cuttings and propagating new plants.
+By doing this, you can keep the same basil plant going for several years, although the original plant will eventually die off.
 To keep basil plants producing for as long as possible, it’s important to keep them healthy and prevent them from flowering too soon.
 Pinching off any flower buds as soon as they appear will encourage the plant to put its energy into leaf production, which is what most people want from their basil plants.

 Does Basil Come Back After Winter